President's Bio & CV

 Jill Tiefenthaler became Colorado College’s 13th president on July 1, 2011.

-Upon her arrival at the college, President Tiefenthaler began an extensive listening and planning process that led to “The Colorado College Plan: Building on the Block” strategic plan, meeting with students, faculty, staff, and community members, and hearing from hundreds of alumni and parents nationwide about their aspirations for the college.
-Approved by the Board of Trustees, the plan focuses on providing additional support to realize the potential of the college’s pioneering Block Plan, enhancing the college’s distinctive place of learning in the Southwest, and supporting an engaged and globally connected academic community.
+During her first two years, President Tiefenthaler began the extensive process that led to the college’s strategic plan “The Colorado College Plan: Building on the Block.”
+Over the course of her first 12 months, which she referred to as “The Year of Listening,” President Tiefenthaler met with students, faculty, staff, and community members, and heard from thousands of alumni and parents nationwide about their aspirations for the college.
+In year two, President Tiefenthaler worked with the campus community and Board of Trustees to craft a strategic plan that focuses on providing additional support to realize the potential of the college’s innovative Block Plan, enhancing the college’s distinctive place of learning in the Rocky Mountain West, leveraging the college’s innovative and creative spirit to enhance opportunities for students, and fostering a workplace of inclusion and excellence.

-Tiefenthaler is a leading scholar in the field of the economics of higher education, and she is frequently called on to speak on this topic across the country, in particular as it relates to the liberal arts.
-Her essay on the economic challenges for liberal arts colleges appears in “Remaking College: Innovation and the Liberal Arts” (Johns Hopkins University Press, October 2013).
+Tiefenthaler is a leading scholar in the field of the economics of higher education, and is also regularly called on to speak about the value of the liberal arts.
+Her essay on the economic challenges for liberal arts colleges appears in “Remaking College: Innovation and the Liberal Arts” (Johns Hopkins University Press), and she has offered her expertise on this issue in numerous presentations across the country.
 Tiefenthaler's talks on the importance of the liberal arts includes her speech, "Innovation and Collaboration: A Liberal Arts Education as a Catalyst for New Ideas," which she has delivered to several universities throughout China.
-As professor of economics at the college, she regularly teaches a class “The Economics of Higher Education.”
+As professor of economics at the college, she regularly teaches a class on the economics of higher education.

-After receiving her M.A. and Ph.D. in economics from Duke University, Tiefenthaler joined the faculty of Colgate University in 1991, where she also served as department chair, associate dean of the faculty, and senior adviser to the president.
-Before becoming president of Colorado College, Tiefenthaler was provost and professor of economics at Wake Forest University, where she led the implementation of the university’s strategic plan and key initiatives, including diversity in admission, establishing new models for enhanced interdisciplinary research and collaboration, and integrating the university’s undergraduate and graduate business schools.
+After receiving her M.A. and Ph.D. in economics from Duke University, Tiefenthaler joined the faculty of Colgate University in 1991, where she served as department chair, associate dean of the faculty, and senior adviser to the president.
+She then served as provost and professor of economics at Wake Forest University, where she led the implementation of the university’s strategic plan and key initiatives, including diversity in admission, establishing new models for enhanced interdisciplinary research and collaboration, and integrating the university’s undergraduate and graduate business schools.

 Contact Kim Waldron in the President's Office: